fedtools/adfstoolkit/README.md

 A PowerShell Module used to handle SAML2 multi-lateral federation aggregates

-The ADFSToolkit was designed to rapidly configure your Active Directory Federation Services (AD FS v3 or higher) to connect to Research and Education (R&E) Federated Identity Management services.
+The ADFSToolkit was designed to rapidly configure your Active Directory Federation Services (AD FS v3 or higher) to connect to Research and Education (R&E) Federated Identity Management service federations.
-The ADFSToolkit reduces the installation and configuration time for CAF services to a matter of minutes and offers techniques to manage trust in a scalable fashion stepping up AD FS's trust model to be sufficient to be an IdP in a SAML2 R&E federation.
+The ADFSToolkit reduces the installation and configuration time to a matter of minutes and offers techniques to manage trust in a scalable fashion stepping up AD FS's trust model to be sufficient to be an IdP in a SAML2 R&E federation.

 # Sites using ADFSToolkit